 Elizabeth oversees the delivery of the Ingenuity Programme and is responsible for relationships with our charities, think-tanks, and universities.
 She also curates speaker content for our events, creating programmes that link national insights with local experiences.

-Amanda manages the marketing and communications for the Ingenuity Programme.
+Emily manages the marketing and communications for the Ingenuity Programme.
 She is responsible for the Ingenuity campaign, website and external engagment.

 Craig is responsible for the smooth delivery of the Ingenuity Programme.